thanhnguyenduong/thanhnguyenduong.github.io/_posts/2020-02-22-BadDriversAnalysis.md

 excerpt: "This project analyzes a dataset from Dear Mona, Which State Has The Worst Drivers?
 Article"
 ---

-Read more about my full analysis at [link](https://nbviewer.jupyter.org/github/thanhnguyenduong/DSC530_Bad_Drivers_Analysis/blob/master/DSC%20530%20Final%20Project.ipynb)
+Read more about my full analysis at [Bad Drivers Analysis](https://nbviewer.jupyter.org/github/thanhnguyenduong/DSC530_Bad_Drivers_Analysis/blob/master/DSC%20530%20Final%20Project.ipynb)

 ### Dataset
 The dataset used in my analysis is from Dear Mona, Which State Has The Worst Drivers? article, and was obtained through